Chapter 38 On My Own

 Tuesday, October 21, 1980

-From there, Mom and I went to the bank because Mom wanted to close her account since Bent Matteson is still on it.
-When we got to the bank, the man at the counter told Mom that her husband had, not only drained her account, but he had also taken out the maximum loan he could get.
-She was also told that her first payment was due November 1.
-Mom said that she has been moving and, therefore she was not able to come up with the payment they were expecting.
-Mom was told that they would have to take her car if she was not able to come up with the money.
-It looked like Mom’s life had been turned upside down and she started to cry.
+The first payment was due on November 1.
+Mom said she has been moving and, therefore, was not able to make the payment they were expecting.
+Mom was told they would have to take her car if she couldn’t come up with the money.
+It looked like Mom’s life had been turned upside down.
+She started to cry.
 You could tell the man at the counter felt bad, but he was only doing his job.

 Thursday, October 30, 1980